To live or to die?

 I have visited a neurosurgeon about surgery for my back; however, he told me that with my health (uncontrolled diabetes, the platelet issue and the necessity of having rods, screws and bone grafts), his recommendation was to not do surgery as I could end up worse even.

-Two years ago I began an 8 month battle with diabetic induced leg and feet ulcers, I started using a wheelchair during that period and have not been able to get back to walking again, although I can stand and do a few steps.
+Several years ago I began an 8 month battle with diabetic induced leg and feet ulcers, I started using a wheelchair during that period and have not been able to get back to walking again, although I can stand and do a few steps.

 So here I am today, still diabetic, in my wheelchair and overweight.
 I have a real fear of amputation from my diabetes and stroke from my platelet disorder, so becoming healthier is my priority.